 We believe everyone should be able to make informed and inspired choices about their future, whoever they are, wherever they’re from.
 From college and university taster days to real-life projects with national companies, we give those who aren’t sure if college or university is for them a new perspective on higher education.

 The aims of phase three, which are informed by the previous two phases, are to:

-- reduce the gap in higher education participation between the most and least represented groups
+- Contribute to reducing the gap in higher education participation between the most and least represented groups.

-- contribute to a stronger evidence base around ‘what works’ in higher education outreach and strengthen evaluation practice in the sector.
+- Contribute to a stronger evidence base around ‘what works’ in higher education outreach and strengthen evaluation practice across the sector.

 Establishing a Progression Framework

 Higher education outreach is most effective when delivered as a progressive, sustained programme of activity and through engagement over time.
-For phase two of the programme HeppSY has created a progression framework which sets out a clear statement of the specific changes that are expected for an individual learner over time as a result of the activities undertaken as part of HeppSY targeted outreach.
+For phase three of the programme HeppSY has revised its progression framework and sets out a clear statement of the specific changes that are expected for an individual learner over time as a result of the activities undertaken as part of HeppSY targeted outreach.